algolia/api-clients-automation/website/docs/contributing/docs.md

 RFC 3339 is slightly less ambiguous than ISO 8601 and leads to more readable dates.
 Since RFC 3339 is a _profile_ of ISO 8601,
-every RFC 3339 date also complies with ISO 8601, but not every ISO 8601 date complies with ISO 8601.
+every RFC 3339 date also complies with ISO 8601, but not every ISO 8601 date complies with RFC 3339.

 For example, `2024-04-06T00:00:00` conforms to both RFC 3339 and ISO 8601.
 But `20240406T000000` only conforms to ISO 8601, which allows omitting the `-` and `:` separators.